 • Servicing the Triangle Area: Raleigh, Durham, Chapel Hill, Wake Forest, Cary, and Hillsborough NC

-Diarrhea Instructions
+Diarrhea

 There are many causes for diarrhea in cats and dogs.
-Most cases occur secondary to dietary indiscretion, stress or parasites.
+Most cases occur secondary to dietary indiscretion, stress, or parasites.
 There are, of course, more serious medical conditions that can also cause diarrhea.
 Blood work, fecal egg count, and radiographs are always recommended to more fully evaluate.

 How do I get my pet scheduled?